lemmingapex/ProjectEuler/Problem076/README.md

 |                                5 |**0**|  3  |  5  |  6  |  7   |  7   | 7  |
 |                                6 |  0  |  4  |  7  |  9  |  10  |**11**| 11 |

-Then the solution for n is the sum of the nth diagonal plus one.
+The value for the cell at (6,6) would be sum of the diagonal starting at (5,1) plus one.
 ex: 11 = 1+0+3+3+2+1+1

+Then the solution for n is the sum of the nth diagonal.

 ## Run-time
 Unknown.